benchagraa/badr-luxury/README.md

 What's been used in this project:

-- Smooth UX design (with Dark mode)
+- Smooth UX design (with Dark mode).
-- Design patterns like Render Pros, Higher Order Components and Error Boundary.
+- Design patterns like Render Props, Higher Order Components and Error Boundary and more.
 - React Query.
-- Jest to test components, especially custom hooks (where most of the logic is)
+- Jest to test components and custom hooks (where most of the logic is).
 - Clean code.
 - Separate the presentation logic from the business logic.
 - Recharts for charts.
+- Styled components library.

 For CI:
   - Used Azure DevOps CI to create a build/test pipeline (see .yaml file).